 What should you do if you have had LASIK?
 Print this form (K-card) and have it completed by your LASIK surgeon.
 Do not delay, as medical records may be destroyed after five years in some states.
 Read more about the importance of the K-card below.

-If you developed early cataracts after LASIK, you should file a MedWatch report with the FDA.
-You may also call FDA at 1-800-FDA-1088 to report by telephone, or download a copy of the paper form and either fax it to 1-800-FDA-0178 or mail it using the postage-paid addressed form.
+If you developed early cataracts after LASIK, you should file a MedWatch report online with the FDA.
+Alternatively, you may call FDA at 1-800-FDA-1088 to report by telephone, or download a copy of the paper form and either fax it to 1-800-FDA-0178 or mail it using the postage-paid addressed form.
 Read a sample of LASIK MedWatch reports currently on file with the FDA.

 Importance of receiving a K-card after LASIK